 TELEPHONE & CELL PHONE USE AT THE SCHOOL

-Children are only allowed to use the telephone in an emergency situation.
-If you find it necessary to telephone your child at school, the office will relay the message to him/her.
-This should be done only in emergency situations.
-If possible, all instructions should be given to your child before he or she leaves home in the morning.
 Student cell phones may not be used during school hours unless the student has a staff member's permission.
 They must be kept "off" at all times.
 The school will not be responsible for lost or damaged cell phones.